How to investigate an incident

 1. Complete the following fields within the investigation report.

-· Investigation Findings: Select the “+ Investigation finding” button to add information in the free text box.
+· Investigation findings: Select the “+ Investigation finding” button to add information in the free text box.
 Select "Save" after adding each finding.

 · Upload documents, photos, or videos by dragging files or scanning the QR code with your phone.
 The maximum size per upload is 10mb.